RetroMaximus/OverBlast-Alpha/README.md

 Fixes 12/31/2019

+- Added abilty to change color scheme.
+To change permament startup values open OBAlphaSongBuilder.pd to edit values as needed currently set to "1" = Grey for default and "17" = Light Blue for active song playlist items.
+- Removed a bunch of unneeded objects from MultiSamplePlayer.pd
 - Song playlist items are highlighted when played in the correct order.
-This was previoulsy set one item ahead of when it should have been playing.
 - When color changes to the active color the previous pattern will stay selected.
 (Fixed)
 - When color changes to the active color the previous sequence will stay selected.
 (Fixed)